Gong Cha Franchise FDD, Profits & Costs

 Frequently Asked Questions

-What are the ongoing fees for a Gong Cha franchise?
+What funding options are available for a Gong Cha franchise?

 Who owns Gong Cha?